iamthefrogy/FYI/README.md

-# FYI - This repo is a collection of my articles and publications
+# FYI - This repo is a collection of my contents
-I have been writing many contents since last 8 years at various places.
-Decided to collect, organize and share everything at one place.
+I have been writing contents occasionally throughout my career at various places.
+I decided to collect, organize and share everything here.
 Hence created this repo.
+A few of the content might not be relevant now as they are of 2012 and 2013, but I decided to add them here.
+Knowing them might populate new ideas to anyone's brain, so good to add it here as FYI.

 ## List of contents:

 + **Defensive Security:**<br/>